-Jerome Mayne, a self-taught expert on fraud and ethics, takes you on his personal journey from CEO, father of two young boys, living in a quaint neighborhood, to a whirlwind of FBI investigations, federal court, and finally prison.
+Jerome Mayne, a leading expert in the United States on fraud and ethics takes you on his personal journey from CEO, father of two young boys, living in a quaint neighborhood, to a whirlwind of FBI investigations, federal court, and finally prison.

 A Hell of a Story

-Making the wrong decision in tough situations can have serious consequences.
+Making a wrong decision in a tough situation can have serious consequences.
 Adversity, self imposed or not, can be difficult to overcome.
 It starts with life saving lessons and self confidence. and continues with trying to overcome the adversity that comes with the consequences of committing a crime, FBI investigations, arrest, criminal court, and finally a federal prison sentence.

-Fraud and Consequences – what your group will take away
+Fraud and Ethics – what your group will take away

 - where their vulnerabilities lie